System commands

 \c

-(console size)
+(console size)¶

-\c [size]
+\c size

-These settings determine when q truncates output with ..
+these values determine when q truncates output with ..

 and COLUMNS

-are found they’ll be taken as the default value.
 See Bash documentation for shopt

 parameter checkwinsize